Terre des Hommes logoSearch

 Our strategies

-She Leads is committed to promoting girls and young women’s rights to engage in public decision-making and to freely express themselves and have their voices heard.
+The She Leads consortium is committed to promoting girls and young women’s rights to engage in public decision-making and to freely express themselves and have their voices heard.
 To make this happen, six key strategies have been prioritised:

 • Fund and resource girl-led/young feminist organising, collective action and activism